bioinfoDZ/Stereo3D/README.md

 #### **Details**

-The dataset is rotatated by a given angle along the Y-axis and a Stereoscopic 3D scatter plot image is creaated.
+The dataset is rotatated by a given angle along the Y-axis and a Stereoscopic 3D scatter plot image is created.

 #### **Value**

--   Create Stereoscopic 3D plot with 'input data filename prefix' and '\_Stereo.pdf' extention.
+-   Create Stereoscopic 3D plot with `input data filename prefix` and `_Stereo.pdf` extention.
--   Interactive 3D plot of the stereo image, which can be zoomed and rotated by draging the mouse.
+-   Interactive 3D plot of the above image, which can be zoomed and rotated by draging the mouse.

 #### **Examples**